 Members of Florida House Alumni clearly took a lot away from this event.
 When we asked Molly what the best moment of Relay for Life was she said, “The Survivor’s Walk.
 Everyone attending relay lines the track and cheers as the survivors do their own lap all together.
 Seeing all the men and woman that have survived their battle with cancer, whether it be 10 years ago or 6 months ago, walking together in unity is an incredible moment.”

 FHE Alumni is a group of amazing individuals who are an important part of the community and its’ most important causes.
 Molly, one of three Alumni Coordinators at the Florida House told us how involved and positive the aftercare program truly is when she said:

 “Florida House Alumni is a group that is open to anyone that has completed the Florida House Inpatient or Outpatient program.
 We host a meeting every week with a speaker and dinner, and every month we participate in a volunteer event as well as a fun event.”

 With that we would like to say that we are extremely proud of our Florida House Alumni and what they do each month for the South Florida community, as well as the constant work they put into Recovery.
 FHE Alumni will continue to offer assistance and support for the issues that matter in our community while simultaneously spreading awareness and education about the disease of addiction.

-Florida House Experience is Where People Get Better.
+FHE Health is Where People Get Better.